rust-lang/rust-project-goals/src/2025h1/field-projections.md

 pointers even though `NonNull<T>` would be more fitting.
 The same can be said about `&mut MaybeUninit<T>`.

-Field projection is adding a new operator that allows types to provide operations generic over the fields of structs.
+Field projection adds a new operator that allows types to provide operations generic over the fields of structs.
 For example, one can use the field projections on `MaybeUninit<T>` to safely initialize `Foo`: